Maggie is a qualified teacher and experienced tutor. Her approach to tutoring is thorough, resourceful and supportive.

 - Extensive English-as-an-Additional-Language (EAL) experience, especially for students who applied for schools in the UK

-In total, I have taught French and German to many students on a one-to-one basis.
 All of my students achieved their set goals.
-I have a good knowledge of various different teaching strategies and have gained teaching experience with all age levels, from beginner to high achiever.
+I have an outstanding knowledge of various different teaching strategies and have gained teaching experience with all age levels, from beginner to high achiever.
 Not only have I tutored French and German, but I have also been able to provide help with subjects that are being taught at KS2 in prep schools in Germany and the UK.
 Furthermore, I have taught in schools, at university and in language centres in different countries around the world, i.e. in Canada, England, Germany and Switzerland.

 Plenty of my tutees have been able to obtain scholarships for Eton and Harrow as they worked under specific guidance focusing on exam skills.